vamsiboyella/Kiosk_machine/install.md

 make

-Excutable binary sensorfusion file will be placed in `bin` directory.
+Excutable binary kiosk_machine file will be placed in `bin` directory.